CIRA Canadian Shield: Donning your cyber security armour

 For example, rather than having to remember 20.151.96.73, a DNS will translate that to www.GetCyberSafe.gc.ca.
 This makes accessing sites much easier.

-Some industry reports estimate that between 80% and 90% of cyber attacks exploit DNS servers, but these attacks can be prevented by configuring DNS settings that filter your exposure to malicious websites.
+Some industry reports estimate that between 80% and 90% of cyber attacks exploit ExploitA defined way to breach the security of an IT system through a vulnerability.
+DNS servers, but these attacks can be prevented by configuring DNS settings that filter FilterSoftware that screens information on the internet, classifies its content, and allows the user to block certain kinds of content. your exposure to malicious websites.

 How does a DNS keep you cyber secure?

 When DNS operators know about potentially malicious websites, they can prevent you from being directed to them.
-If you visit a malicious website, you could potentially download malware and other unwanted software on your devices.
+If you visit a malicious website, you could potentially download DownloadTransmission of data from a remote computer system onto a local computer system. malware and other unwanted software SoftwareA computer program that provides instructions which enable the computer hardware to work.
+System software, such as Windows, Linux or MacOS, operate the machine itself, and applications software, such as spreadsheet or word processing programs, provide specific functionality. on your devices.
 An example of another Canadian public DNS operator is easyDNS.

 Additionally, CIRA Canadian Shield will not sell your online data to third parties as it operates entirely in Canada under national privacy laws.